NCD-RisC/Data-cleaning-protocol/README.md

 All pairs of variables of interest from the same risk factor family are examined (see lists in the first section of this document).
 Exceptions are noted below.

--For blood pressure, if multiple measurements are taken, the average SBP and DBP are calculated before multivariate cleaning, and after excluding measurements outside of plausibility ranges, by discarding the first measurement and averaging the remainings.
+-  For blood pressure, if multiple measurements are taken, the average SBP and DBP are calculated before multivariate cleaning, and after excluding measurements outside of plausibility ranges, by discarding the first measurement and averaging the remainings.
--For lipids, LDL (or non-HDL) is very skewed,so we advise to not clean on the pair LDL-TC using mahalanobis distance.
+-  For lipids, LDL (or non-HDL) is very skewed,so we advise to not clean on the pair LDL-TC using mahalanobis distance.
--Glucose variables tend to have a very skewed distribution and we advise to not clean any pair of glucose variables using Mahalanobis distance.
+-  Glucose variables tend to have a very skewed distribution and we advise to not clean any pair of glucose variables using Mahalanobis distance.
--For anthropometrics variables, the procedure should be applied separaetely for children (5-9 yos), adolescents (10-14 yos), and adults (15+).
+-  For anthropometrics variables, the procedure should be applied separaetely for children (5-9 yos), adolescents (10-14 yos), and adults (15+).
--For Kidney, eGFR is calculated from serum creatinine using a regression-based model (eg. CKD-EPI) hence multivariate cleaning is not needed.
+-  For Kidney, eGFR is calculated from serum creatinine using a regression-based model (eg. CKD-EPI) hence multivariate cleaning is not needed.